WhiteG00se/Quality-Barony/README.md

 <details>
 <summary><strong>Generic Changes</strong></summary>

 - <code>When friendly fire is disabled, non-player units other than followers and summons no longer treat one another as hostile and cannot damage one another.
-A Confused or Drunk attacker retains vanilla hostility and bypasses friendly-fire protection.
-Players and their followers or summons also bypass friendly-fire protection while Confused or Drunk.</code>
+A Confused or Drunk attacker retains vanilla hostility and bypasses friendly-fire protection (same goes for players and their followers & summons).</code>

 </details>